shaunreichman/investment_tracker/docs/FUND_STATUS_ENHANCEMENT_SPEC.md

 - Event-driven architecture ensures consistent status updates
 - Single source of truth for all post-event processing

-**Next Phase: Phase 3 - Status-Based Tax Statement Logic**
+**Phase 3: Status-Based Tax Statement Logic** ✅ (COMPLETED)
-- Implement logic to determine when a fund should transition to `COMPLETED`
+- Implemented logic to determine when a fund should transition to `COMPLETED`
-- Define criteria for `COMPLETED` status (e.g., fund end date + X months)
+- Defined criteria: fund is REALIZED AND has tax statement after end_date
+- Implemented bidirectional transitions (REALIZED ↔ COMPLETED)
-- Implement logic to detect when final tax statement event has occurred
+- Added event-driven updates for tax statement additions/deletions
-- Add configuration for completed status timing
-- Handle edge cases (missing tax statements, late filings)
+- Handled edge cases with consistent logic across all methods

+**Next Phase: Phase 4 - UI and API Updates**
+- Update frontend and API to support new status system
+- Add status indicators with appropriate colors/icons
+- Update fund list to show new status values
+- Add status filtering capabilities

 ## Success Metrics
 - [x] All existing funds correctly mapped to new status system